VR-API-Integration/file-api-integration-examples/net-core-with-file-api-sdk/README.md

-# File API .Net Examples
+# File API .Net Core Examples

 **net-core-with-file-api-sdk** folder includes a collection of examples that show how to integrate the **File API SDKs** with **.Net Core**.